bukiro/PECS/README.md

 # Hosting your own instance

-You can and should host your own instance of PECS for yourself and your players.
-It is intended for you and your group of players and will probably not scale well to a public website.
-You can host the server for your group, or everyone can run their own.
+PECS is intended to be hosted by you for yourself and your group of players (and will probably not scale well to a public website).
+You can host one instance for your entire group, or everybody can run their own.
 There are two options for this:

 - Download the latest [release](https://github.com/bukiro/PECS/releases), edit the config file and run the executable on Windows or Linux.
 You need a running MongoDB database or can connect to your own API for any other kind of data source.
+This is the easy option.
 - Clone the repository or download the source code and run it in Node.js (see below).
-This does not come with a database connector, but you can use it with [my PECS-MongoDB connector](https://github.com/bukiro/PECS-MongoDB-Connector) or your own API.
+This does not come with an internal database connector, but you can use it with [my PECS-MongoDB connector](https://github.com/bukiro/PECS-MongoDB-Connector) or your own API.
 You only need this option if you want to change the code or don't trust my executables.
 The executables were compiled with [nexe](https://github.com/nexe/nexe) from the .js file in the same package.

 Remember to open and/or forward your firewall ports.
 If everyone is running their own instance, and you want to cast spells on your party members or look at their character sheets, each instance needs to connect to the same database.